Lake Wilderness Forest School

 Q: What curriculum do you use?

-A: Little Sparrows is a play-based early childhood program committed to helping families raise happy, healthy, and capable children.
+A: We are a play-based early childhood program committed to helping families raise happy, healthy, and capable children.
 We use an ’emergent curriculum’ to support individual and group learning processes, allowing for our activities and agenda to be interest-led and child-driven.
 We are equally inspired by the traditions of Waldorf and Reggio Emilia; protecting the senses, promoting beauty and reverence, using the environment as our 3rd teacher, and viewing children as competent, capable, and creative learners.